 Supports future entrepreneurs involved in the Center for Entrepreneurship.

 Michigan Cares for Tourism is a volunteer partnership between Michigan tourism organizations.
-Our goal is to breathe life into historic sites through volunteer clean-up projects throughout Michigan and raise funds to provide grants for tourism sites, and scholarships for tourism professionals and students that will help sustain Michigan's tourism industry for the future.
+Our goal is to breathe life into historic sites through volunteer clean-up projects throughout Michigan and raise funds to provide grants for tourism sites, and

 Michigan Hometown Stories Restricted Funds